One of Susan's passions is cooking and creating new recipes for family and friends.

 Important Step When Making Bacon Buns

 One year while making these bacon buns, I decided that, because I was in a hurry, I would skip refrigerating the dough overnight.
 The buns for some reason didn't come out quite as good, and the dough was harder to work with.
 If possible, you should leave the dough in the refrigerator overnight.

 - This step can be done first or you can wait until the following day.
-However, the mixture does need to be cooled completely before using.
+However, the mixture does need to be cooled completely before use.

 - In a large frying pan, cover bacon and onion with water and simmer until the water has completely evaporated.
 Stir in the ham, then cool in the refrigerator while you are preparing the dough.

 Making Your Dough

 - In 2-quart saucepan heat milk, butter, sugar, and salt to 120-130 degrees F and heat until the butter has melted.

 - Pour off ½ cup of this mixture and dissolve the yeast into it.

 - Beat your eggs and add to the remaining warm milk mixture.